atomist/sdm/README.md

 > Atomist is about developing your development experience by using your coding skills.
 Change the code, restart, and see your new automations and changed behavior across all your projects, within seconds.

 ## Get Started

+To run an SDM of your own that connects to the Atomist API for Software, start with [Sample SDM](https://github.com/atomist/sample-sdm).

-This repository contains an SDM framework built on lower level Atomist capabilities.
+This repository contains the API and helpers for an SDM framework.
+The implementation of the framework, built on lower level Atomist capabilities, lives in [sdm-core](https://github.com/atomist/sdm-core).

 SDMs based on this framework process events from the Atomist SaaS event hub.
 The architecture is as follows, with events coming in from the systems that matter in your development process: